OpcodePete/vim/README.md

 Modern IDEs are fantastic.
 I have been developing commercially with Microsoft Visual Studio since the 90s.
 But, many developers use vim.

+**Plugin manager**

+Having installed many plugin manually for a long time, then trying a numhber of the popular plugin managers, I found `vim-plug` to be the best.